xEURO Trading 5.5% Lower This Week (XEUR)

-xEURO (CURRENCY:XEUR) traded 5.5% lower against the US dollar during the one day period ending at 12:00 PM Eastern on October 6th. xEURO has a total market cap of $22,552.30 and approximately $33,871.00 worth of xEURO was traded on exchanges in the last day.
-Over the last week, xEURO has traded 5.5% lower against the US dollar.
-One xEURO token can currently be bought for about $1.10 or 0.00010573 BTC on popular cryptocurrency exchanges including Crex24 and STEX.
+xEURO (CURRENCY:XEUR) traded 5.5% lower against the US dollar during the 24 hour period ending at 15:00 PM Eastern on October 9th.
+One xEURO token can now be bought for approximately $1.10 or 0.00010573 BTC on popular exchanges including STEX and Crex24. xEURO has a market cap of $22,552.30 and approximately $33,871.00 worth of xEURO was traded on exchanges in the last day.
+In the last week, xEURO has traded 5.5% lower against the US dollar.

 xEURO’s total supply is 20,419 tokens. xEURO’s official Twitter account is @